 Dr. Abeysinghe holds a PhD in International Environmental & Climate Change Law and a Master of Laws degree in International Environmental Law & Policy from Kent Law School at University of Kent, UK.
 In 2008, she was Robert S. McNamara Research Fellow of the World Bank, conducting her research at the Vrije University, The Netherlands.
 Prior to moving to the UK, she graduated from Faculty of Law, University of Colombo, Sri Lanka with an LLB (Hons) degree and worked as a lecturer in Environmental Law at the Legal Studies Department of the Open University of Sri Lanka.
 She’s also an attorney-at-law of the Supreme Court of Sri Lanka.

-Dr. Abeysinghe is a trusted advisor to various high- performing international organisations such as the Mission 2020 led by former UNFCCC Executive Secretary Christiana Figures.
+Dr. Abeysinghe is a trusted advisor to various high- performing international organizations such as the Mission 2020 led by former UNFCCC Executive Secretary Christiana Figures.
 In 2015, she was nominated as one of the top 15 female climate champions in the world in recognition of her role in negotiating the Paris Agreement on Climate Change.